Christian Sarkine Autism Treatment Center Post-Doctoral Fellowship

 - 20-30 hours of client contact per week in outpatient therapy and assessment

-- At least 10 hours per week dedicated to research endeavors
+- Up to 10 hours per week dedicated to research endeavors

-- Provision of outpatient therapeutic services for children, adolescents, and adults with PDD and their families, primarily focused on the science of Applied Behavior Analysis
+- Provision of outpatient therapeutic services for children, adolescents, and adults with ASD and their families, primarily focused on the science of Applied Behavior Analysis

 - Participation on federally-funded research studies related to behavioral interventions in autism